kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

-### Putting it together
+### Putting it all together

-Now that the basic functions are present it is possible to add some basic variables and calls to `viewDidLoad`.
-As stated before, this is not the preferred method for a production app, but good enough for our first example.
+Now that the basic functions are present it is possible to add a few  useful variables and functions to `viewDidLoad`.
+As stated before, this is not the preferred method for a production app, but good enough for our exploration.

 ```swift
 // Initialize the Kin client on the playground blockchain